STADIUM DUDE’S NHL ARENA RANK: #13

 And as an added bonus, prices are relatively reasonable versus NHL standards for everything especially tickets and parking.

 So why isn’t a Top 10 rink?
 Blame the on-ice product.
 The rink has seen very little meaningful hockey in its two-decade lifespan.
-The team missed the playoffs 11 of its first 12 seasons, and won only 2 home playoff games in the team’s first 17 seasons.
+As of 2022, the team has won only one playoff series in its existence as a franchise.
 As enthusiastic a fanbase as it was, years of futility and a lack of hockey history eventually take a toll.
 As such, the arena is often not at capacity, and fans can be a little quiet.
 Top 10 rinks sell out.

 Overall though, this relatively unheralded facility is a sneaky-good place to catch a game.